datachomp/datachomp.github.com/source/_posts/2013-03-10-so-long-and-thanks-for-all-the-deadlocks.markdown

 comments: true
 categories:
 ---
 It was about a year ago today when we launched the [Postgres episode][1] over at [Tekpub][2], and it is some of the most fun I have had building software.
 I even joked about [quitting SQL Server for Postgres][4].
-Fast forward 12 months...it is less joking and more foreshadowing.
+Fast forward 12 months...it was less joking and more foreshadowing.

 While getting ready to write this post, I saw the following exchange between some .NET AppDevs talking about the .NET culture.
 <blockquote class="twitter-tweet"><p>Right, now I'm wiser but too heavily invested.
 Either I or the platform has to change, I'm lazy, hoping its not me :)</p>&mdash; Demis Bellot (@demisbellot) <a href="https://twitter.com/demisbellot/status/309754561499906048">March 7, 2013</a></blockquote>